mkobuolys/flutter-design-patterns/assets/markdown/builder.md

 _BurgerBuilderBase_ also contain several abstract methods which must be implemented in the specific implementation classes of the burger builder: _addBuns()_, _addCheese()_, _addPatties()_, _addSauces()_, _addSeasoning()_ and _addVegetables()_.

-_BigMacBuilder_, _CheeseburgerBuilder_, _HamburgerBuilder_ and _McChickenBuilder_ are concrete builder classes which extend the abstract class _BurgerBuilderBase_ and implement its abstract methods.
+_BigMacBuilder_, _CheeseburgerBuilder_, _HamburgerBuilder_ and _McChickenBuilder_ are concrete builder classes that extend the abstract class _BurgerBuilderBase_ and implement its abstract methods.

-_BurgerMaker_ is director class which manages the burger's build process.
+_BurgerMaker_ is director class that manages the burger's build process.
 It contains a specific builder implementation as a _burgerBuilder_ property, _prepareBurger()_ method to build the burger and a _getBurger()_ method to return it.
 Also, the builder's implementation could be changed using the _changeBurgerBuilder()_ method.

 _BuilderExample_ initialises and contains the _BurgerMaker_ class.
 Also, it references all the specific burger builders which could be changed at run-time using the UI dropdown selection.

 ### Ingredient

-An abstract class which stores the _allergens_, _name_ fields and is extended by all of the ingredient classes.
+An abstract class that stores the _allergens_, _name_ fields and is extended by all of the ingredient classes.

 ```
 abstract class Ingredient {